isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Sharing Workbooks
 -----------------
 This will share the web view of workbooks with users you select by entering the users e-mail.
 The User will receive an e-mail message with a link to your shared workbook explaining that (you) wanted to share a workbook with (them) and that you have invited them to join.
+If the email address you entered in not registered in the database you are promted with a message saying, "The following user emails could not be found; please ask them to log into the site first:(email inupted)."

 Manipulation of Workbooks
 -------------------------